Science and religion share a tumultuous history.

 Historians tend to draw on a contemporary base of knowledge when studying science's history.

 Historian Charles Webster explains that, "Conclusions about the independence of scientific activity...are based not on the impartial and exhaustive examination of evidence, but are rather dictated by the requirements of current ideology, and describe not the relationship which actually existed, but the relationship which it is felt ought to have existed on the basis of present-day opinion about the methodology of science."[xiii]
+The ability to classify the methods of earlier practitioners as incongruent with modern conventions provides the opportunity to fruitfully explore the relationship between natural philosophy and theology.

 Congruently, Renaissance students inspired by Aristotle, classified sciences into three "speculative sciences."
 The speculative sciences included natural science (physics), mathematics, and metaphysics (philosophy or theology).[xiv].
+The nineteenth century witnessed science's emergence as a discipline free of theology or religion.

 This split enabled the relationship between science and religion to exist, although some boundaries tended to blur.